-The mural design was created and led on by Andy Pea, who had help from volunteers and residents of all ages, coming together to contribute on various open paint days.
+The mural design was created by Andy Pea, who had help from volunteers and residents of all ages, coming together to contribute on various open paint days.
 The hope is that this colourful backdrop will now provide inspiration for the younger generation and encourage them to use their imagination for play.

 In progress since October 2020